-ARTICLE 12 COMMAND DUTY OFFICER
+ARTICLE 12.
+COMMAND DUTY OFFICER

-12.1 Custody Command Duty Officer (CDO).
+12.1 Corrections Command Duty Officer (CDO).

-As compensation for hours worked as an Corrections CDO, each Corrections Commander shall receive an additional three hundred dollars (\$300) for each fourteen (14)-day scheduled rotation as established and/or modified by the Chief or designee.
-As compensation for hours worked as a CDO, at the conclusion of each CDO tour-of-duty Custody Commanders shall have two (2) hours of Leave added to their leave bank.
+12.1.1 As compensation for hours worked as a Corrections CDO, each Corrections Commander shall receive an additional six hundred dollars (\$600) for each fourteen (14)-day scheduled rotation as established and/or modified by the Chief or designee.

-- 12.1.2 In order to receive the additional compensation set forth in Section 12.2.1 above, a new Corrections Commander will not be eligible for CDO duties until they have served three (3) months as a Commander.
-This additional compensation is provided in consideration of the additional knowledge, skills and extra duty time commitments of Enforcement. - 12.1.3 There shall be one (1) CDO assigned for Corrections.
-CDO rotations for each Corrections Commander will be as follows: - (1) Each fourteen (14) days the CDO responsibilities will rotate; - (2) Corrections Commanders may exchange or trade their CDO responsibilities so long as the exchange and/or trade is made with notice to the Branch Division Chief or designee; - (3) Corrections Commanders while assigned the CDO responsibilities will respond to the pager as quickly as practical and must be within sixty (60) minutes response time of the County. - 12.1.2 There shall be a CDO assigned for Custody.
-CDO rotations for each Commander will be as follows: - (1) Each pay period the CDO responsibilities will rotate; - (2) CDO Commanders may exchange or trade their CDO responsibilities as long as the exchange and/or trade is made with notice to the Branch Division Chief or designee.
+12.1.2 In order to receive the additional compensation set forth in Section 12.1.1 above, a new Corrections Commander will not be eligible for CDO duties until they have served three (3) months as a Commander.
+This additional compensation is provided in consideration of the additional knowledge, skills and extra duty time commitments of Enforcement.

+12.1.3 There shall be one (1) CDO assigned for Corrections.
+CDO rotations for each Corrections Commander will be as follows:

+- (1) Each fourteen (14) days the CDO responsibilities will rotate; - (2) Corrections Commanders may exchange or trade their CDO responsibilities so long as the exchange and/or trade is made with notice to the Branch Division Chief or designee; - (3) Corrections Commanders while assigned the CDO responsibilities will respond to the pager as quickly as practical and must be within sixty (60) minutes response time of the County.